yulanguo/Naive-Bayes-Project/README.md

 #  Naive Bayes Sentiment Classifier

 This project implements a Naive Bayes classifier from scratch to perform binary sentiment classification on movie reviews.
-The classifier is trained to distinguish between positive and negative text entries using word frequencies and probabilistic modeling.
+The classifier is trained to distinguish between positive and negative reviews using word frequencies and probabilistic modeling.

 ## Classifier Details